sinharitesh/bounding-box-using-segmentation/README.md

 ## Architecture Used

   The architecture used here is unet, with backbone resnet34.
-Fast.ai library is used for building models which utilized Pytorch.
+Fast.ai library is used for building models which utilizes Pytorch.

 ## Learning rate finder - For advanced users